So…Who’s in your corner?

 In the meantime, if need be, get creative about discovering a new batch of supporters.
 As you meet people who seem like they’d be great on your team, audition them.
 Explore what’s important to them and their vision, before expecting any particular behavior or meaningful contributions from them (otherwise you’ll just be adding disappointment in them to your gremlin’s list of “why nots!”).

-It’s January 2014 and the big match is about to begin…the new you vs. the old.
+Every day and every year, a new match is about to begin…the new you vs. the old.
 Are you ready for the starting bell?